Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 **Other**
 Tasks without a clear goal should be pushed back - they rarely lead to impact and take up iterations of work.

+## Tracking fundamental changes
+Sometimes, fundamental changes happen to data.
+E.g. we changed our categories at Papier.
+We would then create a snapshot of all categories at a certain point in time first in the database.
+E.g. cateoory X and then old_category X. Similar to Tessian, calc and previous calc.
+This way we keep history and can compare like for lille.